thinktank1984/raspberry.pi/readme.md

 - `--hours`: Number of hours to look back for articles
 - `--evernote`: Enable or disable Evernote sync (True/False)
 - `--config`: Path to a custom config file
+- `--save-to-file`: Save the fetched articles to a JSON file
+- `--install-playwright`: Install Playwright for improved scraping of JavaScript-heavy sites

 ### Running Individual Components